 - Dismissal of consumer fraud claims based on federal preemption in Mills v.
 Warner-Lambert Co., 581 F. Supp.2d 772 (E.D.
 Tex.
 2008), and Kanter v.
 Warner-Lambert Co., 99 Cal.
 App.
 4th 780 (Cal.
 Ct.
 App.
 2002).

 - Successful defense of ABC and Granada Entertainment against claims that the television program “I’m a Celebrity – Get Me Out of Here” infringed CBS’s copyright and trade dress rights to the television program “Survivor” in CBS Broadcasting Inc. v.
 ABC, Inc., 2003 U.S. Dist.
 LEXIS 20258 (S.D.N.Y.
 Jan.
 14, 2003).

 - Successful representation of the owners of the James Bond copyright, establishing that the James Bond character was copyrighted and could not be mimicked in television commercials.

-Mr. De Sevo is the author of “Antidilution Laws: The Unresolved Dilemma of Preemption Under the Lanham Act,” 84 Trademark Reporter 300 (1994), and “Consumer Standing Under Section 43(a) – An Issue Whose Time Has Passed,” 88 Trademark Reporter 1 (1998).
+Richard is the author of “Antidilution Laws: The Unresolved Dilemma of Preemption Under the Lanham Act,” 84 Trademark Reporter 300 (1994), and “Consumer Standing Under Section 43(a) – An Issue Whose Time Has Passed,” 88 Trademark Reporter 1 (1998).
 He co-authored with Milton Handler “The Noerr Doctrine and Its Sham Exception,” 6 Cardozo Law Review 1 (1984).
-Furthermore, he is a member of the Editorial Board of the Trademark Reporter and has served as a member of several bar association committees in his areas of concentration.
+He has also been a member of the Editorial Board of the Trademark Reporter and has served as a member of several bar association committees in his areas of concentration.